-PUB 280 Introduction to Public Administration 5 credits Tour of the multi-disciplinary nature of public administration.
+- PUB 280 Introduction to Public Administration 5 credits Tour of the multi-disciplinary nature of public administration.
 Role of public organizations in the American polity at the federal, state, and local levels.
 Constitutional definition of administration.
-Comparison with Canadian and British models.
 Exposure to daily workings of public agencies.
-Role of independent sector organizations.

-PUB 281 Working in Public Organizations 5 credits Daily life in public and nonprofit organizations, examining the relationship between the worker and working environment.
-Focus on the human resource in organizations, emphasizing training and development, employee relations, motivation, productivity, and group behavior.

-PUB 282 Origins of Public Policy 5 credits Introduction to public policy analysis within the framework of contemporary public issues.
+Role of independent sector organizations. - PUB 281 Working in Public Organizations 5 credits Daily life in public and nonprofit organizations, examining the relationship between the worker and working environment.
+Focus on the human resource in organizations, emphasizing training and development, employee relations, motivation, productivity, and group behavior. - PUB 282 Origins of Public Policy 5 credits Introduction to public policy analysis within the framework of contemporary public issues.
 Includes historical and philosophical origins of the rationale for public action and traces the development of method in social science.

-PUB 291 Special Topics
+PUB 291 Special Topics 1-5 credits

-PUB 292 Special Topics
+PUB 292 Special Topics 1-5 credits

-PUB 293 Special Topics
+PUB 293 Special Topics 1-5 credits